solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

         ![Application Scope user and password]

-4. Clone the sample application to your local machine from the Git repository.
-You are going to set up a remote to the Azure App Service repo.
+4. Clone the sample application to the development machine from the Git
+    repository:

-    -   Open the command prompt or terminal on your local machine.
+    -   Open the command prompt or terminal on the development machine.

-    -   Type
+    -   Type the following:

     ``` cmd
-    git remote add azure <your Azure App Service Git Clone URL>
+    git remote add azure <Azure App Service Git Clone URL>
     git remote -v
     git push azure master
     ```

-    -   Enter your Application Scope credentials.
+    -   Enter the Application Scope credentials.

         ![Git Credential Manager]

-    -   You should see similar output.
+    -   The following output should display:

         ![Azure local git push example.]

 5. Return to the Azure Portal.
 Navigate to the App Service.
 Find the **Deployment Tools** section.
 Log into App Service SSH terminal.
-Run the Composer update command in the wwwroot directory, which will import your packages and create the vendor folder, along with the autoload script (../vendor/autoload.php).
+Run the Composer update command in the wwwroot directory, which will import the packages and create the vendor folder, along with the autoload script (../vendor/autoload.php).

     ``` bash